All about us

 - We are members of the National Equine Welfare Council

-- Our adoption scheme began in 1984, and one of its original stars was Rusty who is still on the scheme now!
+- Our adoption scheme began in 1984, and one of its original stars was Rusty who was a star on the scheme for 30 years!

-- Our largest rescue operation took place in Buckinghamshire in 2008 where we worked with other organisations to remove 97 equines from a site in one day – we have taken 55 of those rescued into our Sanctuary and have since had six foals born.
-Our biggest ever intake was from Lincolnshire in 2004 where we took in an incredible 72 ponies in one day!
+- Our largest rescue operation took place in Buckinghamshire in 2008 where we worked with other organisations to remove 97 equines from a site in one day – we took 55 of those rescued into our Sanctuary and had six foals born.
+Our biggest ever intake in one day was from Lincolnshire in 2004 where we took in an incredible 72 ponies in one day!

 - Equines coming to Redwings as part of a big rescue are given names with a theme.
-For example some of the ponies from Lincolnshire were named after cheeses and curries, while those rescued from London in 2007 were named after trees and plants!
+For example some of the ponies from Lincolnshire were named after cheeses and curries, while those rescued from Caerphilly in 2013 were named after famous detectives and comic villains!

 All about horses…